DaveStrickland/AstroPhotography/README.md

 ## Command Line Functionality

-**Note** Planned, not yet fully implemented.
+**Note** Planned, only some are partially implemented at this stage.
 See TODO.md for plan and implementation status.

 The command line `dksraw` application will provide the following subcommands:
-- grey: Convert a RAW file into a single channel (greyscale) 16-bit PNG or FITS file using one of several methods.
+- grey: Convert a RAW file into a single channel (greyscale) 16-bit PNG or FITS file using one of several methods. **Partially implemented.**
 - rgb: Convert a RAW file into an RGB PNG image.
 - hist: Calculate and plot RGB or greyscale levels from a RAW image.
-- split: Splits the input RAW file into separate 16-bit PNG files for each of the R, G, B and G channel in the Bayer mask.
+- split: Splits the input RAW file into separate 16-bit PNG files for each of the R, G, B and G channel in the Bayer mask. **Implemented.**
-- whitebalance: Perform whitebalance calculations on the input RAW file in one of several ways.
+- whitebalance: Perform whitebalance calculations on the input RAW file in one of several ways. **Partially implemented as part of `grey`.**
 - info: Print metadata about the input RAW file to stdout.
 - features: Performs image segmentation on the input RAW image and outputs a list of the coordinates and sizes of features thus found, along